European Union

 Major Policies of European Union and Structure of European Commission

 The EU engages in policy areas where acting in concert as the EU is in the benefit of member states, such as economy, social matters, regulations, and finance.
-The EU's policy departments are located within the European Commission, which is the executive branch of the EU, with the Directorate General for Regional Policy handling regional policies.
+The EU's policy departments are located within the European Commission, which is the executive branch of the EU, with the Directorate General for Regional and Urban Policy handling regional policies.

 Major Authorities Relating to Spatial Policy